 5.3.1.2.3.
 Part Two of the test is made up of one extra-urban cycle.
 The extra-urban cycle comprises 13 phases (idling, acceleration, steady speed, deceleration, etc.).

 5.3.1.2.4.
-During the test, the exhaust gases are diluted and a proportional sample collected in one or more bags.
+During the test the exhaust gases are diluted and a proportional sample collected in one or more bags.
 The exhaust gases of the vehicle tested are diluted, sampled and analysed, following the procedure described below, and the total volume of the diluted exhaust is measured.
-Not only the carbon monoxide, hydrocarbon and nitrogen oxide emissions but also the particulate pollutant emissions from vehicles equipped with compression-ignition engines are recorded.
+Not only are the carbon monoxide, hydrocarbon and nitrogen oxide emissions recorded, but also the particulate pollutant emissions from vehicles equipped with compression-ignition engines.

 5.3.1.3.
 The test is carried out using the procedure of Type I test as described in Annex 4a.
-The method used to collect and analyse the gases is prescribed in Appendix 2 and 3 of Annex 4a, and the method to sample and analyse the particulates shall be as prescribed in Appendix 4 and 5 of Annex 4a.
+The method used to collect and analyse the gases is prescribed in Appendix 2 and Appendix 3 to Annex 4a, and the method to sample and analyse the particulates shall be as prescribed in Appendix 4 and Appendix 5 to Annex 4a.

 5.3.1.4.
 Subject to the requirements of paragraph 5.3.1.5. the test shall be repeated three times.
-The results are multiplied by the appropriate deterioration factors obtained from paragraph 5.3.6. and, in the case of periodically regenerating systems as defined in paragraph 2.20., also must be multiplied by the factors Ki obtained from Annex 13.
-The resulting masses of gaseous emissions and, in the case of vehicles equipped with compression-ignition engines, the mass of particulates obtained in each test shall be less than the limits shown in the Table 1 below:
+The results are multiplied by the appropriate deterioration factors obtained from Table 3 in paragraph 5.3.6. and, in the case of periodically regenerating systems as defined in paragraph 2.20., also must be multiplied by the factors Ki obtained from Annex 13.
+The resulting masses of gaseous emissions and, in the case of vehicles equipped with compression-ignition engines, the mass of particulates obtained in each test shall be less than the limits shown in Table 1:

-Table 1

-Emissions limit
+Table 1: Emissions limits